TinyStepper

 Why it helps

 Mashing a banana requires sustained hand pressure that strengthens muscles used for writing and self-feeding.
 Children who help prepare food are more willing to try new foods, making this a powerful tool for reducing mealtime battles and building a positive relationship with eating.
+The EYFS framework highlights this kind of hands-on work as essential for building the grip and control children need before they can hold a pencil.

 Variations